medibloc/panacea-governance/proposals/2022-04-min-commission-rate/README.md

     - The `medibloc/cosmos-sdk` is a simple fork of `cosmos/cosmos-sdk` with the new `min-commission-rate` parameter in the `x/staking` module.
     - https://github.com/medibloc/cosmos-sdk/pull/27 (almost the same as the fork that Osmosis team had implemented)
 - The value of `min-commission-rate` is set to 3%.
+    - Nobody can execute `create-validator` and `edit-validator` transactions with a commission rate smaller than `min-commission-rate`.
 - The commission rate of validators whose current commission rate is smaller than `min-commission-rate` is changed to 3% automatically.
     - If their commission max rate is also smaller than `min-commission-rate`, it is changed to 6% (= 2 * 3%) automatically.
     - https://github.com/medibloc/panacea-core/pull/291